Saint Martial: Veneration

 His help was invoked during an epidemic of widespread ergot poisoning in Limoges in 994.
 Martial was particularly honored in Bordeaux, where his pastoral staff was kept in the Basilica Saint-Seurin and used in processions to invoke his aid during outbreaks of pestilence.
+He is a popular saint throughout Limousin.
 He is also venerated in Italy, where Colle di Val d'Elsa Cathedral is dedicated to him.

+Aside from ergotism, he is generally invoked against epidemics; he is also a patron saint of prisoners.
+As a patron saint of places, Limoges, Avignon, and Cahors all enjoy his patronage.

-The Cloisters has a 12th-century stained-glass window of "Saint Martial Founding the Cathedral of Saint-Pierre".
+The Cloisters has a 12th-century stained-glass window of "Saint Martial Founding the Cathedral of Saint-Pierre."